apotonick/uber/README.md

 class User < ActiveRecord::Base # this could be any Ruby class.
   # .. lots of code

-  def time_to_live
+  def time_to_live(*args)
     "n/a"
   end
 end

 user = User.find(1)

-options.evaluate(user, *args) #=> {tags: "hot", expire_in: 300, ttl: "n/a"}
+options.evaluate(user, *args) #=> {tags: "hot", expires_in: 300, ttl: "n/a"}
 ```

 ## Evaluating Dynamic Options

 To evaluate the options to a real hash, the following happens:

 * The `tags:` lambda is executed in `user` context (using `instance_exec`).
 This allows accessing instance variables or calling instance methods.
-All `*args` are passed as block parameters to the lambda.
 * Nothing is done with `expires_in`'s value, it is static.
 * `user.time_to_live?` is called as the symbol `:time_to_live` indicates that this is an instance method.

 The default behaviour is to treat `Proc`s, lambdas and symbolized `:method` names as dynamic options, everything else is considered static.
+Optional arguments from the `evaluate` call are passed in either as block or method arguments for dynamic options.

 This is a pattern well-known from Rails and other frameworks.

 ## Evaluating Elements